Cheatsheet - Kustomize

 - Applies the Kustomize-built configuration from the specified directory directly to the Kubernetes cluster.
 This is equivalent to

-kubectl kustomize <DIR>
+kubectl kustomize <DIR>- This

-.
+kubectlcommand is an alias forkustomize build <DIR>.
 It outputs the rendered YAML. - Example:

 kubectl kustomize .